Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Main Results

 \section{Main Results}

-In this section, we show that the algorithm framework Alg.\ref{alg:1} achieves consensus and convergence by appropriately choosing the initial points, as well as we establish its convergence rate.
-In particular, the normal vector inequality involving the geodesic curvature bound plays an important rule in the convergence analysis, which will be provided in Lemma \ref{nv}.
+In this section, we analyze the consensus and convergence behavior of the proposed algorithmic framework and establish its convergence rate.
+A key ingredient in the analysis is a normal vector inequality involving the geodesic curvature bound, stated in Lemma~\ref{nv}.